vitorm04/docs.pt-br/docs/framework/wcf/samples/message-security-over-message-queuing.md

 - Criando o certificado do servidor.

-     As linhas a seguir do arquivo em lotes setup. bat criam o certificado do servidor a ser usado:
+     As linhas a seguir do arquivo Setup.bat lote criam o certificado do servidor a ser usado:

     ```bat
     echo ************